Essentials

 Client Side and Proxy

 On the client side, you can use the built-in caching mechanism provided by the useStorefront composable.
 The client-side cache is an in-memory LRU cache that stores the results of API requests based on the query and variables.
-Caching is disabled by default, you can enable it per request.
+It is set up by default and configured in the module options, but caching is opt-in per request.
 When making a request, you can specify caching options in the cache property of the request configuration:

 The client side cache is not persistent and will be cleared when the page is refreshed.